Frequently Asked Questions

 There are several EVV software solutions available.
 Yet CareSmartz360 is one of the best home care management software with EVV!

 Yes, EVV is implemented through a mobile-based application.
-Any similar device such as tablet could also run the EVV application.
+Any similar device, such as a tablet, could also run the EVV application.

-Yes, most of the home care management software provide adequate scheduling information that can be altered by the caregiver agency, and requests could be made by the caregiver for changing shifts.
+Yes, most of the home care management software provides adequate scheduling information that the caregiver agency can alter, and the caregiver could request changing shifts.

-Yes, a unique identity number would be provided to each caregiver that would help in tracking caregivers from different agencies.
+Yes, a unique identification number would be provided to each caregiver to help track caregivers from different agencies.

-To find out which services rendered by your home care agency will be affected by this mandate, please click on the following link EVV Service List for all the updated EVV mandated services and optional EVV services.
+To find out which services rendered by your home care agency will be affected by this mandate, please click on the EVV Service List link for all the updated EVV-mandated services and optional EVV services.

 Request a Demo